Violent Midnight: Production

 In writing the screenplay, Del Tenney was inspired by the case of Paula Jean Welden, a student at Bennington College who disappeared while Tenney's wife, Margot Hartman, was attending there.
 Filming for Violent Midnight took place in Stamford, Connecticut.
 Additional reshoots of sex scenes between James Farentino and Lorraine Rogers's characters was completed after principal photography and edited into the final cut.

+Actress Candace Hilligoss was offered a role in the film, but turned it down in favor of a role in Carnival of Souls.

 Release

 Violent Midnight had its world premiere at the E. M. Loew's theater in Hartford, Connecticut on May 22, 1963.
 It opened in Boston on July 31, 1963.
 It was later re-released under the title Psychomania in New York City on February 5, 1964, and grossed $34,200 during its first two weeks.
 It was re-released in Los Angeles under this title on December 9, 1964.

+As part of a double bill with Monstrosity, it reached the top ten of the highest grossing films in Variety per its gross, rather than the survey the magazine used.

 Censorship

 In some U.S. cities, such as Salina, Kansas, projectionists manually cut footage from the film which contained nudity, particularly that of Kaye Elhardt.